Tesla Note

 Tesla Note (テスラノート, Tesura Nōto) is a Japanese manga series written by Masafumi Nishida and Tadayoshi Kubo and illustrated by Kouta Sannomiya.
 It was serialized in Kodansha's Weekly Shōnen Magazine from January to July 2021, and it was transferred to Magazine Pocket in August 2021.
 An anime television series adaptation produced by Gambit aired from October to December 2021.

+Plot

+Botan Negoro, a highly trained operative descended from the Negoro ninja clan, is recruited for "Mission T", a secret operation intended to prevent global catastrophe.
+The mission involves "Tesla's Shards", crystals said to contain Nikola Tesla's complete inventions, which have the power to trigger dangerous and unexplained phenomena.

+Following a mysterious incident in Norway, Botan is tasked with recovering the shards alongside Kuruma, a self-proclaimed top agent from Japan.
+Their search puts them at odds with intelligence agents and spies from other countries who are all competing to obtain the shards for their own purposes.